 Although the Academy's Funding Agreement is not subject to a specific carry forward limit on the amount of GAG funding, the main financial performance indicator is the level of reserves held at the balance sheet date and, in particular, the amount of GAG funding carried forward at the balance sheet date.
-At 31 August 2016, the balance of the GAG Restricted Fund was £(347,261), which is after a transfer of £1,025 to the Restricted Fixed Asset Fund to fund capital expenditure during the year.
+At 31 August 2017, the balance of the GAG Restricted Fund was £(510,648).

 As the majority of the Academy's funding is based on pupil numbers, pupil numbers is also a key performance indicator.
-As noted above, pupil numbers at the most recent census were 1,584 which is an increase of 35 from the previous census.
+As noted above, pupil numbers at the most recent census were 1,585 which is an increase of 36 from the previous census.

-Staffing costs are another key performance indicator for the Academy and the percentage of total staff costs to GAG funding for the year was 93.3%, while the percentage of staff costs to total costs was 70.9%.
+Staffing costs are another key performance indicator for the Academy and the percentage of total staff costs to GAG funding for the year was 93%, while the percentage of staff costs to total costs was 70%.